 After thirty minutes of watching and photographing the rail it retreated back into the bushes so we explored along the edge of the swampy area that consisted of lime yellow, spongy sphagnum.
 It did not look safe to walk on so we stayed on the adjacent drier sloping area of long coarse grass and small bushes.

 As we separately walked this area a large bird flew up before me as did another in front of Paul.
-They were snipe but they were huge, almost Woodcock size and did not fly calling harshly in alarm and zig zagging into eternity but flew low and dropped down into cover again very quickly.
+They were snipe but they were huge, almost Woodcock size and did not fly away calling harshly in alarm and zig zagging into eternity but flew low and dropped down into cover again very quickly.
 Another rose before me and the same thing was happening to Paul.
 Never flying far the snipe came down to earth in seconds and all I can remember noting as they briefly flew was their large size and long bill as well as much chestnut in the tail.
 What on earth?
 Then it dawned on me.
 They were Noble Snipe.
 Totally unexpected and a definite bonus.
 We estimated there must have been at least a dozen scattered around in this small area.

-We walked back up the slope to the vehicle and crossed the road to the cold barren looking lake on which there were some ducks and grebe.
+We walked back up the slope to the vehicle and crossed the road to the cold barren looking lake on which there were some ducks and a grebe.
 The ducks were Andean Teal and Ruddy Ducks and the grebe was a Pied Billed Grebe.
 We then drove a short way further to where the road cut through some rocks and passed a very small lake.
 Hernan said this would be a good place to find a Chestnut winged Cinclodes but there was little sign of any when we got out to look.
 We scanned the near edge of the small lake and found another Tawny Antpitta feeding on the mud at the water's edge.
 Whilst watching the antpitta my eye was caught by another passerine further away, also feeding under the overhanging bank.
 Hernan checked it and confirmed that here was our Chestnut winged Cinclodes, in fact there was a pair which then obligingly flew much closer allowing great photo and viewing opportunities.

 Chestnut winged Cinclodes

 It was at this point that we encountered the Colombian equivalent of the annoying passerby.
 Up to now we had been entirely alone but a bus full of 'locals' had drawn up by the lake.
 A group of Colombians presumably on a day out and the first we had seen all morning stopped to watch our somewhat eccentric behaviour as we scrambled about to get a good position to photo the cinclodes.
 One guy in particular was yelling at us in Spanish but I had no idea what he was saying although got the impression it was not that complementary.
 Hernan ignored him as did we but he still did not get the message.
 He seemed to think better of it however when five Colombian Special Forces soldiers, on patrol, came walking down the road and stopped to see what all the commotion was about and also curious as to what we were doing.
 The soldiers watched us, greeted us civilly and then went on their way.
-It was our time to go also and we got back into the 4x4 and drove back down the road we had come up, leaving this wonderful desolate area probably for the first and last time for me.
+It was our time to go also and we got back into the 4x4 and drove back down the road we had come up, leaving this wonderful desolate area probably, in my case, for the first and last time.

 Hernan instructed Juan to make one more stop when we were back on the tarmac road to look for another endemic bird, a Silvery throated Spinetail.
 It took forever to find one, driving and/or walking to location after location beside the road playing the tape and looking countless times for the spinetail.
 After at least two hours we finally found a pair that showed as well as can be expected for a spinetail, which is never still for a second, and that was it.

 Now we headed for lunch at Bogota airport where the plan was to meet up with Pablo for the last time.
 Juan drove us back across the usual chaotic Bogota roads and came to rest in the airport car park.
-We unloaded all our bags and there and then on the warm tarmac we sorted ourselves out, packing away the cameras and optics and checking everything was secure in the right suitcase or backpack for the long journey home.
+We unloaded all our bags, and there and then on the warm tarmac we sorted ourselves out, packing away the cameras and optics and checking everything was secure in the right suitcase or backpack for the long journey home.